 Allow space for spontaneity and long-standing childhood desires.

 I see human interaction and mutual understanding as one major portion of what is meant by “living”.
-The other portion I am reluctant to define; possible answers to the purpose of life have made me disappointed.4 However, to correctly conduct our lives and not die with regret, there seems to be more items to consider in addition to human connection.
-Two of them are related and would be our spontaneity and childhood desires.
+The other portion I am reluctant to define; possible answers to the purpose of life have made me disappointed.6 However, to correctly conduct our lives and not die with regret, there seems to exist two more related items: our spontaneity and childhood desires.

-There will always be pure souls among us who see in life much more, often driven by human passions.
-Aesthetic pleasure that we gain when listening to a beautiful music or when observing mesmerizing sunset may intervene with the constant rush of our everyday life.
+There will always be pure souls among us who see in life much more.
+Aesthetic pleasure that we gain when listening to beautiful music or when observing a mesmerizing sunset may interrupt the constant rush of our everyday lives.
 If it does so, and if we are capable of occasionally stopping and paying attention, then we have one more habit set right about living.
 Making a spontaneous decision to discard a predefined plan, not out of indecisiveness but for the sake of appreciation, makes life more fulfilling.

 Take a look around at people’s desires.
 You will soon notice that, beyond some age, their motivations and goals converge into a few common banalities.
-Social responsibilities impose on us demands that, in case we are negligent, can completely overwhelm our interests.
-With this assumption, at some point in the past year, I asked myself a question: which desires I currently have are truly mine and not externally imposed?
-The further back in time I moved my internal pointer of desires, the more I understood that, even if my childhood aspirations were naive, working towards them now would enrich my life.5
+Social responsibilities impose on us demands which, in case we are negligent, can completely overwhelm our innate inclinations.
+With this in mind, at some point in the past year, I asked myself a question: which of my current desires are truly mine and not externally imposed?
+The further back in time I moved my internal pointer of desires, the more I realized that, even if my childhood aspirations were naive, working towards them now would perhaps enrich my life.7

 Conclusion

-I penned this essay for the first time in the October of the past year and only now managed to finalize it.
-Some of my ideas have seen modifications, and surely they will be under certain changes in the future as well.
+I penned (keyboarded?) this essay for the first time in October and only now managed to finalize it.
+Some of my ideas have seen modifications, and surely they will see certain changes in the future as well.
 I kept my goals general, leaving truly personal and concrete details to myself.
-The style of my writing is less refined and more restrained than what it was before.
+The style of my writing is less refined and more restrained than how it used to be.

-Unlike my goals essay of two years’ prior, I kept the reader in my mind more closely when composing sentences.
-I assume following these five goals (except for the second goal, which is career-specific) should be useful to everyone.
-Nevertheless, the reader should be careful when interpreting the written text for themselves before applying any ideas to their lives.
+Unlike my goals essay of two years prior, I kept the reader in mind more closely when composing sentences.
+I assume that following these five goals (except for the second goal, which is career-specific) should be useful to everyone.
+Nevertheless, the reader should be careful when applying these ideas to their own life.
+Because language is ambiguous and personal experiences differ, humans often misunderstand one another even in simple matters.

-I sum up my goals in the following manner.
-First, I need to pay attention to my health to the best of my capacity.
-That is the keystone holding all other goals intact.
-My second goal is for achieving professional success and partially fulfilling the demands of my curiosity.
-The third goal on self-education is perhaps a childhood desire in itself, and is meant to satisfy my main curiosity of grasping distilled human knowledge across millennia.
-The final goals are for living: being attentive to and caring about humans, allowing occasional spontaneity in actions, and working towards fulfilling my childhood desires.
+It’s time to sum up my goals.
+First, I need to pay attention to my health to the best of my capacity – that is the keystone holding all other goals intact.
+My second goal is to achieve professional success and partially fulfill the demands of my curiosity.
+The third goal, self-education, is perhaps a childhood desire in itself and is meant to satisfy my curiosity about absorbing humanity’s distilled knowledge across millennia.
+The final goals concern living: caring for others, allowing room for spontaneity, and pursuing childhood desires.

 Footnotes